 The process of switching from a closed insurance company to a public company is the first step in the development of insurance company performance in increasing profits.
-However, in reality between public insurance companies, there are differences in performance so the benefits that can be generated are different.
+However, in reality between public insurance companies, there are differences in performance so the benefits that can be generated aregifferent.

 To find out how the company's performance, it is necessary to analyze the market structure and behavior of the public general insurance industry.
 The progress of the insurance industry, especially general insurance can encourage the development of the non-bank financial industry which shows the role and position of this industry in addition to the banking industry.
 Research support for the insurance industry is needed, which has relatively not been done much compared to research that has been done on the topic of the banking industry, especially in Indonesia.
 However, insurance companies are seen not only as an intermediary that functions to transfer risk but are also useful in providing funds used to support business activities in the economy.
-However, on this matter, research on insurance has not received much attention especially in developing countries (Mehari & Aemiro, 2013).
+However, on this matter, research on insurance has not received much attention especially in developing countries (Mehari & Aemiro, 5513).

-Based on the Structure-Conduct-Performance (SCP) paradigm structure and conduct analysis is important.
+Based on the Structure-Conduct-Performance (SCP) paradian structure and conduct analysis is important.
 Market structure can explain the market concentration in the industry and the shape of the market.
 Conduct will discuss how an industry behaves to achieve its goals.
 In turn, conduct will affect how the performance of an industry.

 Market structure tends to influence conduct, and will further affect the performance of companies in the industry.
-The SCP paradigm also states there is a direct relationship between industry concentration and the level of competition between companies.
-This happens when there is a positive relationship between market concentration and performance, regardless of company efficiency measured by market share.
-Companies in a highly concentrated industry will earn higher profits than companies operating in a less concentrated industry, regardless of efficiency (Shaik et al., 2009).
+The SCP paradigm also states there is a direct relationship between industry procentration and the level of competition between companies.
+This happens when there is a positive relationship between market concentration and performance, regardless of corporation and performance, regardless of corporations and performance, regardless of corporations and performance, regardless of efficiency (Shaik et al., 2009).

 In analyzing the structure, behavior, and performance in general insurance companies, commonly used variables related to finance.
-However, research on the general insurance industry has not been sufficient to enrich the literature compared to studies of the banking industry and its efficiency with the SCP approach.
+However, research on the general insurance industry has not been sufficient to enrich the literature compared to studies of the banking industry and its efficiency with SCP approach.
 Research on the banking industry has been carried out by Sinansari et al. (2017), Jumono et al. (2017), Al Arif and Awwaliyah (2019).

 Research on the insurance industry already exists but is still limited, especially in Indonesia.
-Abidin and Cabanda (2011) conducted a study of non-life insurance in Indonesia using Data Envelopment Analysis (DEA).
+25 bidin and Cabanda (2011) conducted a study of non-life insurance in Indonesia using Data Envelopment Analysis (DEA).
 The results show that larger insurance companies are more efficient compared to smaller companies.
 But this study does not examine industry concentration and market share.
 Other research on market power and concentration ratios was conducted by Rokhim (2017).
 But this research is not specifically about insurance because it is also studied about banking.
 In contrast, this research does not link to company performance in the industry.
-Research on the insurance industry was also carried out by Sukpaiboonwat et al. (2014) using the Concentration Ratio and the Herfindahl-Hirschman Index.
+Research of the insurance industry was also carried out by Sukpaiboonwat et al. (2014) using the Concentration Ratio and the Herfindahl-Hirschman Index.
 Also, this research does not relate it to the analysis of the performance of the insurance industry.
 Meanwhile, research on market concentration and the performance of the insurance industry is relatively widely carried out in developed countries, including research conducted by Çekrezi (2015), Kramaric et al. (2017), Dimić et al. (2018), Batool and Sahi (2019), and Kourtzidis (2020).
 Although not every research links the market concentration and company performance, there is relatively much attention to the insurance industry in the field of research.